-Suddenly, from the carcasses that has piled up against the bank, a lone wildebeest got on his feet – dirty, shaken, confused, but alive – and went back into the water with the intention to reach the opposite side of the river.
+Suddenly, from the carcasses that have piled up against the bank, a lone wildebeest got onto his feet – dirty, shaken, confused, but alive – and went back into the water with the intention to reach the opposite side of the river.

 It was so sad to see that wildebeest escape death against all the odds, only then to be brutally killed without a practical reason – not for food by an hungry predator, but at the wrath of an angry bull hippo.